Chief of Police

 Glock and Officer Bauer have been a team since October, 2017.
 Glock is a black lab and is certified through POST, ATF and DHS.

-They are utilized at concerts, graduations, dignitary protection, bomb threats and more.
+They are utilized at concerts, graduations, dignitary protection, bomb threats, were an integral part of the security effort at SoFi Stadium and the Super Bowl Experience, and more.

 North County SWAT

 CSUF Police Department partners with Fullerton, Brea, La Habra, La Palma and Placentia Police Departments which make up North County SWAT.

 The team is specifically trained and equipped to handle calls such as those involving barricaded suspects, hostage situations and riots.

 Patrol consists of 12 officers, 5 corporals and 4 sergeants.
 They provide service to Cal State Fullerton main campus and Irvine Center.
 The department maintains proactive patrols throughout the campus community.

 In 2017, patrol officers responded to 10,250 calls for service.

 Professional staff is comprised of civilian employees who play a critical role in supporting the department.
 They create and manage the administrative structure and provide professional expertise across a diverse range of functions.

 Comprised of civilian employees, the Records Bureau is responsible for the control and maintenance of all police reported incidents, crime, collision and stolen property reports as well as processing reports for the North Justice Center.